A well-written engineering resume will set you apart from your competition. It’s the first screening stage, which can make or break you.

 - With every keyword on your resume, think of interview questions an employer could ask.

-And to point out the obvious, do NOT lie in your resume.
+Most importantly, do NOT lie in your resume.
 Also, don’t over-exaggerate, because your employer will expose you sooner than later.
 In fact, Elon Musk’s powerful interview question will uncover your bullshit.

 #7 Scannable and easy to read